waterbear-cloud/paco/docs/paco-config.rst

       - An integer that is used to enable compression on an API.
 When compression is enabled, compression or decompression is not applied on the payload if the payload size is smaller than this value.
 Setting it to zero allows compression for any payload size.
       - ApiGatewayRestApi
     * - models
-      - Container of ApiGatewayModels_ AIM schemas
+      - Container of ApiGatewayModels_ Paco schemas
       - .. fa:: times
       -
       -